DC closes gyms, theaters, orders takeout only in restaurants

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.

-Washington, D.C., has reported 17 identified cases of coronavirus infections.
+Washington, D.C., reported five new cases of coronavirus infection Monday, bringing its official total up to 22.
 But that tally doesn’t include people who may have been infected in Washington but live in nearby northern Virginia or southern Maryland.

 The virus has devastated what would normally be the start of Washington’s high season for tourists and school trips.
 The popular Cherry Blossom Festival, which was supposed to start Friday, March 20, has been largely cancelled, tours of the White House and Capitol suspended, and the National Zoo, Kennedy Center and the entire Smithsonian network of museums shut down.